Photo by Innerbody Research

 As you can see, Happy Head’s shampoo has more critical hair care ingredients than their competitors, but that comes at a cost.
 You can get products with nearly as many key ingredients as Happy Head from Keeps or Roman for less than a third of what Happy Head charges.
 And if certain ingredients appeal to you more, like Roman’s salicylic acid for dandruff control, then there isn’t much reason to reach for Happy Head’s product.

 That said, it is worth noting that Happy Head’s shampoo and conditioner are sulfate-, paraben-, and cruelty-free.
-Neither Keeps nor Roman make the same claims.
-Hims does, and they go even further with phthalate-free and vegan claims, but Hims is also closer in cost to Happy Head.
+Neither Keeps nor Roman makes the same claims.
+Hims does, and they go even further, with phthalate-free and vegan claims, but Hims is also closer in cost to Happy Head.
 Hims also has a wider variety of shampoos and conditioners to choose from, including volumizing and anti-dandruff products that our testers found very effective.

 Photo by Innerbody Research

 Often, irritation from topical hair loss treatments is due to an inactive ingredient common to most carrier solutions called propylene glycol.
-This is a known irritant with a high incidence of allergic contact dermatitis.
-All of Happy Head’s solutions use this ingredient except for the company’s liposomal and aqueous solutions, which are currently only formulated to carry minoxidil and finasteride.
+This is a known irritant with a high incidence of allergic contact dermatitis.46 All of Happy Head’s solutions use this ingredient except for the company’s liposomal and aqueous solutions, which are currently only formulated to carry minoxidil and finasteride.
 Foam-based minoxidil from Keeps and Hims also lacks propylene glycol.

 Typical reactions to topical hair loss treatments include:5

 Oral medications present a different set of potential side effects.
 Finasteride has been widely prescribed for men with AGA, and it has been effective in many cases.
-A majority of users see a cessation of loss and some hair regrowth within around six months.
+A majority of users see a cessation of hair loss and some hair regrowth within around six months.

-But oral finasteride and dutasteride are associated with sexual and psychological side effects, including:13
+But oral finasteride and dutasteride are associated with sexual and psychological side effects, including:13 16

 The most prevalent side effect from oral minoxidil is hypertrichosis, which is hair growth in areas other than the scalp.28 Hair can appear on the face, including on the forehead.
 It can also pop up at unusual spots elsewhere on the body.
 Research has seen at least mild hypertrichosis in over 90% of participants in some studies.7 The studies note that, in most cases, the hypertrichosis was not severe enough for participants to stop treatment.